COVID-19 Protocols for In-Person Activities and Meetings

-Reopening Protocols for Indoor and Outdoor Meetings and Activities
+Protocols for Indoor and Outdoor Meetings, Events, and Activities

-and Los Angeles County Department of Public Health.
+CDC, State of California, and Los Angeles department of Public Health

-This document and Protocols provide an update on what units can do now.
-We encourage and request that everyone comply with appropriate health guidelines, get vaccinated (everyone aged 12 years and older) and be flexible in the planning and execution of all Scouting events.
+This document and protocols provide an update on what units can do now.
+We encourage and request that everyone comply with appropriate health guidelines, get vaccinated (everyone 5 and older) and be flexible in the planning and execution of all Scouting events.

-- Meet in-person indoors or outdoors following all Los Angeles County Department of Public Health guidelines.
-(Please refer to the next section for a review of protocols.)
+- Meet in person indoors or outdoors following all Los Angeles County Health Department guidelines.
+(Please refer to the next page for a review of Protocol’s)

-- Conduct overnight activities including camping and backpacking following the current County Health Guidelines in the county.
-(Please refer to the following sections for a review of relevant protocols.)
+- Conduct overnight activities including camping and backpacking following the current County Health Guidelines in the county (Please refer to the following pages for a review of relevant protocols)

 - Schedule outdoor unit meetings in parks and at your chartered organization if permitted.

 - Attend VHC programs, reserve Camp Verdugo Oaks for unit overnight camping and for unit day events.
-Cub Scout units and individuals - sign up for Haunt-On.
-Scout units/patrols - sign up and get prepared for Fall Camporee.
+Cub Scout units and individuals may sign up for Rocket Academy.

 - Develop a unit program plan for the next 12 months.
 You can combine in-person and virtual activities to best suit your unit.

-- Encourage all members ages 12 years and older to get fully vaccinated.
+- Encourage all members 5 years or older to get fully vaccinated including boosters.

 Updated VHC Protocols for In-Person Meetings and Activities